SignTools/SignTools/README.md

     attempt_http2: true
   # a url that will be open when you click on "Status" in the website while a sign job is running
   status_url: https://github.com/foo/bar/actions/workflows/sign.yml
-  # a key that you make up, which will be used by the builder to communicate with the service.
-Make sure it is long and secure!
+  # a key that you make up, which will be used by the builder to communicate with the service
+  # make sure it is long and secure!
   key: MY_SUPER_LONG_SECRET_KEY
-# the public address of your server, used to build URLs for the website and builder.
-Must be valid HTTPS or OTA won't work!
+# the public address of your server, used to build URLs for the website and builder
+# must be valid HTTPS or OTA won't work!
 server_url: https://mywebsite.com
 # where to save data such as apps and signing profiles
 save_dir: data